Conflict of interest

-If you are engaged, directly or indirectly, in selling a property or business in which you, or anyone connected to you personally or professionally owns or has a financial interest, then you must disclose that conflict of interest to the buyer in writing.
+If you are engaged, directly or indirectly, in selling a property or business that you or anyone connected to you personally or professionally owns or has a financial interest in, then you must disclose that conflict of interest to the buyer in writing.
 You must inform the buyer if you or the person(s) connected to you will benefit financially from the transaction.

 You can use the disclosure of other benefits [DOC, 47 KB] template.

-If you are engaged, directly or indirectly, in selling a property or business which you, or anyone connected to you personally or professionally, is interested in buying then you must take the steps listed in the section below.
+If you are engaged, directly or indirectly, in selling a property or business that you or anyone connected to you personally or professionally is interested in buying, you must take the steps described below.

 We also recommend that you no longer act for the vendor and that another agent from your agency represents them.
 It is important that the vendor has someone independent working for them to sell their property.

 If you are a one-person agency, we recommend the vendor goes to another agency or that you deal directly with the vendor's lawyer.

 The Real Estate Agents Act 2008 sets out specific rules to protect buyers and vendors in the event of a conflict of interest.
 The Act defines someone connected to you personally or professionally as:

 - any partner you may have under a partnership agreement

 - a branch manager or salesperson engaged by you